UGA Bulletin Logo

 Course Description

-Builds on lecture (Ecological Basis of Environmental Issues) themes and gives students a chance to investigate natural systems and explore ways human activities affect the environment.
-Students practice working with and interpreting environmental data and communicating their findings throughout the semester.
-Students will also put these ideas into practice by making an ecologically-based change in their lifestyle and quantifying its impact on environmental sustainability.
+Builds on lecture (Ecological Basis of Environmental Issues) themes by providing students opportunities to investigate natural systems and explore ways human activities affect the environment.
+Students practice collecting, analyzing, and interpreting environmental data and develop information literacy skills throughout the semester.
+Students will also research a sustainability issue, explain its impact on the environment, and propose solutions across scales.

 Athena Title